chaincodelabs/research-site/research-intro.md

 * **Fee strategies.** When constructing transactions, wallets face a trade-off between getting a transaction promptly confirmed vs overpaying in fees.
 An unconfirmed transaction may be _replaced_ ([replace-by-fee, or RBF](https://bitcoinops.org/en/topics/replace-by-fee/)).
 Miners are interested in including the highest-paying transaction in their blocks.
 What is the optimal replacement strategy for a wallet, and how does it affect the overall dynamics of the block space market?
 * **Coin selection and UTXO management**.
 A Bitcoin transaction spends one or multiple _unspent transaction outputs_ (UTXOs) and creates new UTXOs.
 How should wallets select UTXOs for a new transaction?
 (This problem is known as [Coin selection](https://bitcoinops.org/en/topics/coin-selection/); see also [An Evaluation of Coin Selection Strategies](https://murch.one/erhardt2016coinselection.pdf) by Mark Erhardt.)
 Under what conditions is it worth it to consolidate small UTXOs?
 (This is especially relevant for high-volume wallets.)
 What are the privacy implications of coin selection and consolidation strategies?
-* **Block building.** On the other side of the block space market are the miners who collect unconfirmed transaction into blocks in exchange for block subsidy and fees.
+* **Block building.** On the other side of the block space market are the miners who collect unconfirmed transactions into blocks in exchange for block subsidies and fees.
 Generally speaking, block building is an instance of the knapsack problem with dependencies (a transaction may spend an output of another unconfirmed transaction, therefore, it will only be included in a block if its parent is included).
-For Bitcoin miners, time is of essence: every second spent on block template construction leads to lost revenue.
+For Bitcoin miners, time is of the essence: every second spent on block template construction leads to lost revenue.
 There are many Bitcoin-specific considerations to this process (see e.g. [Improvement on the current block building algorithm](https://gist.github.com/Xekyo/5cb413fe9f26dbce57abfd344ebbfaf2#file-candidate-set-based-block-building-md) by Mark Erhardt and Clara Shikhelman).
-The question is therefore: how to construct an block building algorithm that reliably produces good enough solutions quickly?
+The question is therefore: how to construct a block building algorithm that reliably produces good enough solutions quickly?
 * **Mining economics.** Mining is a complex economic phenomenon.
 What factors influence miners' behavior?
 Under what conditions is mining profitable?
 (See [The Economics of Bitcoin Mining, or Bitcoin in the Presence of Adversaries](https://asset-pdf.scinapse.io/prod/2188530018/2188530018.pdf) by Kroll et al.)
 * **Bitcoin's wider economic impact.** How does Bitcoin adoption influence the global economy?
 What role does it play in the remittance market?
 What are the effects of adopting Bitcoin as legal tender (as done in El Salvador)?
 How does Bitcoin mining impact the energy markets?
 (See e.g. Badea and Mungiu-Pupӑzan.
 [The Economic and Environmental Impact of Bitcoin](https://ieeexplore.ieee.org/abstract/document/9385063).)

 Papers on economic analysis of Bitcoin include:

 * Budish.
-[The Economic Limits of Bitcoin and Anonymous, Decentralized Trust on the Blockchain](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4148014) analyzes the cost of maintaining the security in relation to its resilience against attacks.
+[The Economic Limits of Bitcoin and Anonymous, Decentralized Trust on the Blockchain](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4148014) analyzes the cost of maintaining security in relation to its resilience against attacks.
 * Böhme et al. [Bitcoin: Economics, Technology, and Governance](https://www.aeaweb.org/articles?id=10.1257/jep.29.2.213) offers an overview of Bitcoin's design principles for a nontechnical audience.
 * Huberman et al. [Monopoly without a Monopolist: An Economic Analysis of the Bitcoin Payment System](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3025604) compares Bitcoin's decentralized design to traditional payment systems in the context of monopolistic prices and suggests automatically adjusting capacity based on transaction volume.
 * Kayal and Rohilla.
 [Bitcoin in the economics and finance literature: a survey](https://link.springer.com/article/10.1007/s43546-021-00090-5) provides a review of Bitcoin-related studies.